SamuelEarl/fanny-pack-ui-old/src/routes/customize-theme/+page.svelte.md

 <br><br>

 ## Main color variables
+**TODOS:**
-**TODO: These values are being read from the fpui-theme.css file, but they probably need to be read from the theme object because the theme object will get updated by the user.
-The fpui-theme.css file does not get updated by the user.**
+* These values are being read from the fpui-theme.css file, but they probably need to be read from the theme object because the theme object will get updated by the user.
+The fpui-theme.css file does not get updated by the user.
+* I would like to show checkboxes for each set of colors where users can select the set of colors they want to include in their theme file.

 These styles are used throughout the Fanny Pack UI components.
 Updating these variables will handle almost all of your theme customizations.
 If you want to customize individual components, then you can change the values for any of the individual components in the `theme.css` file that you download at the bottom of this page.

 NOTE: Each component style that can be customized has a fallback value.
 So, for example, if you do not provide a color for the background of the primary buttons, then the components will still display in your UI, but the colors might not match your theme.
 So you can either set all the values for all these main color variables right now or you can edit them later as needed when you implement a new component in your app and see what it looks like in your app.

+---

+Select the color sets that you want to include in your theme file:

+<Checkbox
+  bind:checked={includedColorSets.nonNeutralColors}
+  label="Non-Neutral Colors"
+  on:change={includeColorSet}
+/>

+<Checkbox
+  bind:checked={includedColorSets.fpNeutralColors}
+  label="Fanny Pack Neutral Colors" on:change={includeColorSet}
+/>

+<Checkbox
+  bind:checked={includedColorSets.grayscaleNeutralColors}
+  label="Grayscale Neutral Colors"
+  on:change={includeColorSet}
+/>

+<Checkbox
+  bind:checked={includedColorSets.yourNeutralColors}
+  label="Your Neutral Colors"
+  on:change={includeColorSet}
+/>

 <br>